jaypeeds/scala-inspired-swift/Pouring.md

 let simulation = [Move.Fill(0), Move.Pour(0,2)]
 simulation.reduce(initialState, ~~)
 ```
-Now, here's a less obvious usage of the reduce operation, and although we won't use it as is, since a standard library function exisits, let's detail how it could be implemented:
+Now, here's a less obvious usage of the reduce operation, and although we won't use it as is, since a standard library function exists, let's detail how it could be implemented:

 How to tell if the nums array contains 2?
 A classic solution is to map a predicate which will return an array of boolean: